wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

 }
 ```

-In this example, `greet` is a function that prints "Hello, world!" to the console.
+`greet` is a function that prints "Hello, world!" to the console.
 You can call this function using its name followed by parentheses:

 ```javascript
 greet(); // Calls the function and prints "Hello, world!" to the console